data-derp/data-derp.github.io/versioned_docs/version-2.0/accessibility/texts.md

 are generally easier to read on screens compared to serif fonts.
 Avoiding overly decorative fonts ensures the text is straightforward and readable.

+There are also fonts that are specifically designed with accessibility in mind, such as "[Atkinson Hyperlegible](https://brailleinstitute.org/freefont)" or "[OpenDyslexic](https://opendyslexic.org/)".

 - **Good Example**: Using a Sans-serif font for body text.
 - **Bad Example**: Using a decorative font like Comic Sans or a complex script font for body text.